 Award-winning ice cream, sorbet and frozen yogurt in over 30 classic and unique flavours.

-Homemade ice cream and sorbets with fresh, tropical flavours.
+Homemade gelato and sorbets with fresh, tropical flavours.
+Outdoor seating available.

 Serve yourself frozen yogurt with tons of topping choices; pay by the weight.